koluris/HP-ENVY-13-AH0002-OpenCore/README.md

 ![Trackpad](https://raw.githubusercontent.com/dkoluris/HP-ENVY-13-AH0002-OpenCore/master/Screenshots/Trackpad.jpg)

+### Audio fix for 4 speakers
+* Make a new aggregate device on MIDI Setup app which will contain both available output devices (Tweeter & B&O Bass speakers)
+* Go to Sound Preferences and select that new aggregate device for main audio output
+* In order to be able to adjust the volume for that new aggregate audio device, please make use of: SoundFlower & SoundFlowerBed

 ### Bonus
 * Wifi & Bluetooth work, but with experimental driver and HeliPort app (expect some problems)
 * ICC Profile that improves the screen's native color